simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 **Figure 5.
 TLV generic header format.**

 The above figure shows the generic structure of the TLV header common to all KV TLV representations.
-The structure and field definitions are described in the following:
+The structure and field definitions are as follows:

-- VERSION field (~4 bits).
+- VERSION (4 bits).
 This field indicates the version of TLV header and data format (version 1 is described in this document).
-- RESERVED field (~4 bits).
+- RESERVED (4 bits).
 This field is reserved for future use.
-- TYPE field (~8 bits).
-Type = 1 indicates a full TLV representation which includes the key name and the value data.
-These TLVs may appear in snapshot and delta slots.
+- TYPE (8 bits).
+For example, TYPE = 1 indicates a full TLV representation which includes the key name and the value data in the payload.
-- FLAGS field (~16 bits).
-This field includes permissions, for example, and the definition of the flags is determined by the TLV Type.
+- FLAGS (16 bits).
+This field includes permissions, for example, and the definition of the flags is specific to the TLV type.
-- Additional fields are present depending on the value of the Type field.
+- Additional fields are present depending on the value of the TYPE field.
 - PAD.
-The header is padded so the last byte aligns with a program unit boundary, so that the header can be written to flash independently of writing the preceding and following journal entries.
+The header is padded so the last byte aligns with a program unit boundary.
+This means the header can be written to flash independently of writing the preceding and following journal entries.

-### <a name="kv-tlv-tail"></a> KV TLV Tail
+### <a name="kv-tlv-generic-tail"></a> KV TLV Generic Tail

 ![alt text](pics/ARM_MBED_SW_HLD_0001_cfstore_lld_fig_tail.jpg "unseen title text") **Figure 6.
-KV TLV tail format.**
+KV TLV generic tail format.**

-The above figure shows the TLV tail format including the following fields:
+The above figure shows the TLV generic tail format including the following fields:

-- VALID field (~8 bits).
+- VALID (8 bits).
 The valid value of the VALUE field is the value programmed after an erase operation.
   In the case that the erase value is all bits set to 1 and the correct CRC for the TLV is present, then the TLV indicates the TLV is valid.
   A value of 0x00 in this field would then indicate the TLV is invalid irrespective of the CRC.
 The delete operation sets the Valid field to the complement of the erase setting.
   A value of 0x00 in this field would then indicate the TLV is invalid irrespective of the CRC.
 The delete operation sets the Valid field to the complement of the erase setting.
   TLVs with the Valid field set to 0 are ignored.
-- Reserved1 field (~24 bits).
+- RESERVED1 (24 bits).
+This field is reserved for future use.
-- Reserved2 field (~32n bits, for n >=0).
+- RESERVED2 (32n bits, for n >=0).
 This is padding so the Valid field sits within a program unit size block of NV store.
+The field is reserved for future use.
-- CRC field (32 bits).
-This is the CRC of the TLV.
+- CRC/HMAC (32 bits for CRC, 120, 256, 384, 512 bits for HMAC).
+This is the CRC/HMAC of the TLV.
-- Reserved3 field (~32n bits).
+- RESERVED3 (32n bits).
 This is padding so the CRC field sits within a program unit size block of NV store.
+The field is reserved for future use.

+Note, a tail length field TLEN may be added to the tail.

 #### Message Authentication Codes as Alternative to CRCs

-- The use of HMAC codes rather than CRC can be beneficial:
-    - HMAC requires key that should be kept securely.
-    - uvisor MUST be used to manage the keys securely.
+The benefit of using a HMAC signature depends on the threat model:

-    - Consider the scenario A of 1) key being stored in fuse, or HW security module, 2) CFSTORE storing data in on-chip flash.
-Then HMAC key stored more securely that flash so beneficial to use HMAC codes to protect on-chip flash data.
+- Consider scenario A where HMAC use offers a benefit: 1) key being stored in fuse or HW security module, 2) CFSTORE storing data in on-chip flash.
+  The HMAC key is stored more securely than the protected data in on-chip flash and so the use of HMAC codes is beneficial.
-    - Consider the scenario B of 1) key being stored in on-chip flash, 2) CFSTORE storing data in on-chip flash.
-Then HMAC key is not stored more  securely than data so its not beneficial to use HMAC codes to protect on-chip flash data.
+- Consider scenario B where HMAC use offers a benefit: 1) key being stored in on-chip flash, 2) CFSTORE storing data in off-chip flash.
+  The HMAC key is stored more securely than the protected data in off-chip flash and so the use of HMAC codes is beneficial.
-    - Consider the scenario C of 1) key being stored in on-chip flash, 2) CFSTORE storing data in off-chip flash.
-Then HMAC key stored more securely that data in off-chip flash so beneficial to use HMAC codes to protect off-chip flash data.
+- Consider scenario C where HMAC use offers no benefit: 1) key being stored in on-chip flash, 2) CFSTORE storing data in on-chip flash.
-- The design should be flexible enough so the tail CRC code can be replaced with MAC codes
-- The purpose of the CRC is for integrity only.
-However, many data sets can map to the same CRC, leading to the possibility that the data can be replaced without changing the CRC.
-- HMAC codes offer benefits over CRCs:
-    - a hash can offer better CRC collision protection
+  The HMAC key is not being stored more securely than the protected on-chip data and so the use of HMAC codes is not particularly beneficial.

+The design permits the use of HMAC codes rather than CRC values:

+- The HMAC key that is kept securely in a fuse, or in the CFSTORE uvisor box.
 - Options to consider: HMAC SHA-1 (120 bits = 20 bytes), HMAC SHA-256 (256 bits = 32 bytes), HMAC SHA-384 (384 bits = 48 bytes), HMAC SHA-512 (512 bits = 64 bytes), AES CMAC (? bits = ? bytes)
-    - the tail needs to be able to change size to accommodate the different size MAC codes.
-- This part of the design will be discussed in another document.
+- Additional KV TLV types are defined where accompanying tails including HMAC codes:
+    - TYPE = 3: tail with HMAC SHA-1 (120 bits = 20 bytes).
+    - TYPE = 4: tail with HMAC SHA-256 (256 bits = 32 bytes).
+    - TYPE = 5: tail with HMAC SHA-384 (384 bits = 48 bytes).
+    - TYPE = 6: tail with HMAC SHA-512 (512 bits = 64 bytes).
+    - TYPE = 7: tail with AES CMAC (? bits = ? bytes).

 ### <a name="kv-tlv-header-type-1"></a> KV TLV Header Type 1: Full TLVs

 ![alt text](pics/ARM_MBED_SW_HLD_0001_header_type1.jpg "unseen title text") **Figure 7.
 TLV type 1 header format for the full TLV representation.
-Note that figure incorrectly shows Type = 0. **
+Note the figure incorrectly shows TYPE = 0.**

 The fields of the KV header include the following:

 - The generic header fields as previously described in the [KV TLV Generic Header](#kv-tlv-generic-header) section.
-- FLAGS field (16 bits).
+- FLAGS (16 bits).
 This field is to be specified.
-- HLEN field (8 bits).
+- HLEN (8 bits).
 This field specifies the length of the header.
-- KLEN field (8 bits).
+- KLEN (8 bits).
 This field specifies the length of the key name field in the TLV payload.
 It is padded with 0's so the last byte aligns with a program unit boundary, allowing the first part of the TLV (header and key name) to be written in NV store when created/opened for writing independently of the following payload.
-- Reserved1 field (~16 bits).
+- RESERVED1 (16 bits).
+The field is reserved for future use.
-- VLEN field (32 bits) specifies the length of the KV value data field in the TLV payload.
+- VLEN (32 bits).
+This field specifies the length of the KV value data field in the TLV payload.
 - KVID (32 bits).
-This field reports the unique identifier bound to the key name specified in TLV key name part of the payload.
+This field is the unique identifier bound to the key name specified in TLV key name part of the payload.
 The KVID is used in other TLV types to identify a TLV without including the key name.
-  The KVID is selected at create time and is unique within the store.
+  The KVID is selected at create time and is unique within CFSTORE.
-- SEQUENCE_NUMBER (32 bits).
+- SEQUENCE-NUMBER (32 bits).
 This is the KV version number which is incremented each time a new version of the KV is written.
 The implementation must take into account the possibility that the sequence number counter can wrap.
-See the next section.
+See the [wrapping of the sequence number](#wrapping-of-the-sequence-number) section for further details.
-- Pad.
+- PAD.
 The header is padded so the last byte aligns with a program unit boundary.

+The type 1 TLVs appear in both snapshot and delta slots.

+#### <a name="kv-tlv-tail-type-1"></a> KV TLV Tail for Type 1 Headers

+The tail accompanying a type 1 header uses a 32 bit CRC as shown in [KV TLV generic tail](#kv-tlv-generic-tail) section.

-#### Wrapping of the SEQUENCE_NUMBER
+#### <a name="wrapping-of-the-sequence-number"> Wrapping of the SEQUENCE-NUMBER

-todo: describe how the sequence number wraps.

-- MAX=0xffffffff, Permit MAX/N_SLOT operations per slot.
-- MAX_NUM_KV_ATTRIBUTES = MAX/N-SLOT ~ 1x10^9.
-- SEQUENCE-NUMBER-SLOT-START = SEQUENCE-NUMBER for the first journal entry logged in a slot
-- check at start of creating new slot:
-    - if the SEQUENCE-NUMBER  > (N-SLOT - 1) x MAX/N-SLOT then set SEQUENCE-NUMBER = 0
-    - at this point, there should be no entries in the system with SEQUENCE-NUMBER in range 0-
-- journal meta data records rotation between slot sequences.
-- what about KV thats written once, and then never written again?
-OK, these get increments when new snapshot get created, so OK.
-- if the (SEQUENCE-NUMBER - SEQUENCE-NUMBER-SLOT-START) > MAX/N-SLOT
-    - stop logging journal entries in that slot.
+The wrapping of the SEQUENCE-NUMBER field is handled in the following way:

+- A header flag SEQUENCE-NUMBER-WRAPPED is defined to indicate the sequence number counter has wrapped.
+- The system starts in "wrapped-mode-off".
+- The maximum value of the sequence counter is 0xffffffff.
+When the value wraps to 0 "wrapped-mode-on" is entered.
+All TLVs created in wrapped-mode-on have the SEQUENCE-NUMBER-WRAPPED flag set.
+- If the SEQUENCE-NUMBER-WRAPPED bit is set in a header then the SEQUENCE-NUMBER is interpretted as SEQUENCE-NUMBER += 0x0100000000 when comparing with other sequence numbers without the SEQUENCE-NUMBER-WRAPPED bit set.
+- When all SEQUENCE-NUMBERs created prior to entering wrapped-mode-on have been removed from the system, "wrapped-mode-off" is entered.
+All TLVs created in wrapped-mode-off have the SEQUENCE-NUMBER-WRAPPED flag reset.

 ## <a name="cfstore-operation"></a> CFSTORE Operations